 How Long Do I Need to Visit Teotihuacan?

-For visiting Teotihuacan, you’ll need 3 to 4 hours to explore the Teotihuacan pyramids, other structures, and the museum.
+To visit Teotihuacan from Mexico City, you’ll need 3 to 4 hours to explore the Teotihuacan pyramids, other structures, and the museum.

 Best Time to Visit Teotihuacan